Thursday, September 27, 2012

 1890

-In the evening, Depew participated in a large public meeting at the Cooper Union where he gave a rousing speech promoting the fair.
-In response to charges that his railroad would profit from the Exposition, he asserted that the New York Central would only get about a million dollars of additional revenue, a modest portion of the windfall expected to roll into the city.
-It was a masterful performance, and with that, the newspaper accounts of Depew’s activities that day ended.
+Early that evening, Depew gave a rousing, public speech at the Cooper Union in support of the fair.
+In response to charges that the New York Central (which he managed for the Vanderbilts) would profit from the event, Depew estimated that the railroad would only receive about a million dollars of additional revenue, a modest portion of the financial windfall expected to roll into the city.
+While his masterful performance was fully reported in the newspapers, there was no mention of what he did later that evening.

-Depew may have saved these menu cards because he thought that they marked a moment of triumph in his career.
-As things turned out, the double-dealing politicians from Albany had not negotiated in good faith and later worked quietly behind the scenes to raise doubts in the minds of the Congress.
-The World’s Colombian Exposition was subsequently awarded to Chicago.
-(Several menus in the box show that Depew visited the Windy City during the inter-city competition, presumably as a trusted intermediary.)
-Nevertheless, Depew’s work on behalf of the Exposition only served to enhance his reputation as the consummate insider.
-In 1899, he was selected as one of the United States Senators to represent the State of New York.4
+Depew probably assumed that these menus marked a triumphal moment in his career.
+As things turned out, the double-dealing politicians from Albany had not negotiated in good faith and Congress ultimately awarded the World’s Colombian Exposition to Chicago.
+Still, Depew’s work on behalf of the fair further enhanced his reputation as the consummate insider.
+In 1899, he was appointed as a United States Senator, representing the State of New York.4, 5

 Notes